 We understand how crucial it is to have open communication between your family and our staff.
 We encourage you to contact your child’s teacher or other team members at any time with questions.
 We will provide ongoing communication on your child’s progress and recap daily activities so you are aware of what goes on throughout the day.

-Families can expect daily communication with the classroom teacher via the daily home log, and biweekly communication via phone calls and/or direct conferences.
+Families can expect daily communication with the classroom teacher via the daily home log and scheduled biweekly communication.